HerbCaudill/herbcaudill.com/content/posts/20210228-establishing-trust-in-a-world-without-servers.md

 what with the "hash-chaining" and the "cryptographic signatures" and all.

-Here I eventually took inspiration from **Git**, which is also a decentralized collaboration system build on top of an append-only hash-chained data structure.
+Here I eventually took inspiration from **Git**, which is also a decentralized collaboration system built on top of an append-only hash-chained data structure.

 When you're working alone on a Git repo, your chain of commits is very reminiscent of the signature chain we've described so far.
 Once you start working with two or more collaborators, though, you